krewie/CopyTrail/README.md

-A smart copy paste manager for OSX.
+A copy paste manager for OSX.
 Work in progress